Board of Directors

 Founder, Executive Director, Learn to Cope Inc.

-Joanne Peterson is the Founder and Executive Director of Learn to Cope; a non-profit peer-led support organization that was started in 2004 for families dealing with addiction.
+Joanne Peterson is the Founder and Executive Director of Learn to Cope, a non-profit peer-led support organization that was started in 2004 for families dealing with addiction.
 Joanne is also a parent of a son in long term recovery from opioid addiction which all began with OxyContin.
-Learn to Cope (LTC) is a unique solutions-based support, advocacy and educational organization for family members of those addicted to opioids and other drugs.
-Learn to Cope has a website which provides a private support forum with over 6,300 registered families locally and nationally, as well as 16 current chapters throughout Massachusetts, and 1 chapter in Rhode Island which hold weekly meetings.
-LTC provides peer support and education with the focus on coping with the danger, stress and emotions related to this situation.
+Learn to Cope (LTC) is a unique solutions-based support, advocacy and educational organization for family members and loved ones of those addicted to opioids and other drugs.
+Learn to Cope has a website which provides a private support forum with over 9,000 registered families locally and nationally, as well as 27 chapters throughout Massachusetts, 2 chapters in Florida and 1 in Idaho which hold weekly meetings.
+LTC provides peer support and education with the focus on coping with the danger, stress and emotions related to this crisis.
 LTC provides informational resources regarding the disease of addiction and realistic strategies for treatment and recovery based on the real-world experiences of members.
-LTC provides training on overdose prevention including recognizing the signs, symptoms, and risk factors of opioid overdose and how to save the lives of family members if they should see these symptoms.
-When LTC became a program included in the Massachusetts Department of Public Health Narcan Pilot Program, it was the first parent network in the nation to provide the overdose reversal antidote, Narcan (nasal Naloxone) to its members.
-Of the 104 volunteer parent facilitators, over 40 are certified by the Massachusetts Department of Public Health to train members on overdose prevention, narcan administration, and enrollment in the Narcan pilot program.
-Since LTC become a pilot in Massachusetts in December of 2011, there have been 40 members to date that have saved a life using Narcan.
-LTC has been successful in getting many young people off the street and into the treatment they need while also helping families to cope with the journey of addiction and find their own recovery.
+LTC provides training on overdose prevention, including how to recognize the signs, symptoms, and risk factors of opioid overdose, and how to save the lives of family members if they should see these symptoms.
+When LTC became included in the Massachusetts Department of Public Health Narcan Pilot Program, it was the first parent network in the nation to provide the overdose reversal antidote, Narcan (nasal Naloxone) to its members.
+Of the over 200 volunteer parent facilitators, more than 80 are certified by the Massachusetts Department of Public Health to train members on overdose prevention, narcan administration, and enrollment in the Narcan pilot program.
+Since LTC became a pilot site in Massachusetts in December of 2011, over 120 members have saved a life using Narcan.
+LTC has been successful in getting many young people off the street and into the treatment they need, while also helping families find their own recovery.

 Koren H. Cappiello, CPS, MPA, MSW, LICSW

-Koren Cappiello is the Director of Community and Social Services for the Office of the Mayor, in the City of Brockton.
-In her role, Ms. Cappiello oversees and manages over $2.5 million in city grants related to social services from homeless prevention and assistance to gang prevention, drug and alcohol prevention/resources and elder services.
+Koren Cappiello is the Director of Community and Social Services for the Office of the Mayor in the City of Brockton.
+In her role, Ms. Cappiello oversees and manages over $2.5 million in city grants related to social service programs targeting homeless prevention and assistance, gang prevention, drug and alcohol prevention, and elder services.
 She also serves as the Mayor’s representative on numerous committees and coalitions, and collaborates with community partners to pursue additional grant funding.
-Ms. Cappiello also oversees programs for youth including: Brockton After Dark, the annual Mayor’s Summer Jobs Program, and supervises the AmeriCorps Promise Fellow assigned to the Mayor’s Office.
+In addition, Ms. Cappiello oversees programs for youth including: Brockton After Dark, and the annual Mayor’s Summer Jobs Program, along with supervising the AmeriCorps Promise Fellow assigned to the Mayor’s Office.

-A graduate of Stonehill College, Ms. Cappiello also holds a Master’s Degree in Public Administration from John Jay College of Criminal Justice in NYC and a Master’ss Degree in Social Work from Bridgewater State University.
-She is a Licensed Certified Social Worker in the State of Massachusetts.
-Ms. Cappiello is also a former Peace Corps volunteer having served in Cape Verde, West Africa for two and a half years.
-She is the former coordinator of the Brockton Mayor’s Opioid Overdose Prevention Coalition.
-In that capacity Ms. Cappiello coordinated and created a solid coalition and performed overdose awareness and prevention work throughout the community.
-Ms. Cappiello also works per-diem as a therapist at Northeast Health Services and as a clinician at High Point Treatment Center, and she serves on the Area Board of the Department of Children and Families, as well as Learn to Cope.
+A graduate of Stonehill College, Ms. Cappiello also holds a Master’s Degree in Public Administration from John Jay College of Criminal Justice in NYC and a Master’s Degree in Social Work from Bridgewater State University.
+She is a licensed social worker in the State of Massachusetts.
+Ms. Cappiello is a former Peace Corps volunteer, having served in Cape Verde, West Africa for two and a half years.
+She is the former coordinator of the Brockton Mayor’s Opioid Overdose Prevention Coalition where she performed overdose awareness and prevention work throughout the community.
+In addition to her duties with the Mayor’s Office, Ms. Cappiello works per-diem as a therapist at Northeast Health Services, and as a clinician at High Point Treatment Center.
+Along with serving as clerk on the Learn to Cope Board, she also serves on the area Board of the Department of Children and Families.

 Hillary Dubois is the present Coordinator of the Brockton Mayor’s Opioid Overdose Prevention Coalition.
-This position has Ms. Dubois working with various key stakeholders throughout the City of Brockton to educate the community including active opioid consumers, individuals in recovery, their loved ones, service providers and the community at large on the risks factors of an overdose as well the signs and symptoms, and ultimately how to save lives.
-The Coalition is funded by the MassCALL2 grant through the Massachusetts Department of Public Health’s Bureau of Substance Abuse Services.
+In this position, Ms. Dubois works with key stakeholders throughout the City of Brockton including active opioid users, individuals in recovery and their loved ones, and service providers to educate the community on the risk factors of an overdose, the signs and symptoms of an overdose, and ultimately how to save lives.
+The Coalition is funded by the MassCALL2 Grant through the Massachusetts Department of Public Health’s Bureau of Substance Abuse Services.

-Prior to Ms. Dubois’ work with the Coalition, she worked with a variety of different populations, including adult males released from prison at a transitional housing unit in Dublin, Ireland, who all had substance abuse issues, with approximately half of the clients being addicted to heroin.
-Ms. Dubois then worked in various roles with at-risk adolescent girls, their families, and other collaterals in a group home and STARR program funded by the Massachusetts Department of Children and Families.
+Prior to joining the Coalition, Ms. Dubois worked with a variety of vulnerable populations.
+They included adult males released from a transitional housing unit in a Dublin, Ireland prison where approximately half of the individuals, all with substance abuse issues, were addicted to heroine.
+She also worked with at-risk adolescent girls and their families as part of a program funded by the Massachusetts Department of Children and Families.

 Ms. Dubois holds a Bachelor’s of Arts degree in Criminology from Stonehill College, as well as a Master’s of Science degree in Criminology from Northeastern University.